 What kid wouldn't love Mardi Gras?

 There's no need to hesitate - Mardi Gras is a fine family event.
 In fact, local children are brought to the parades from infancy, complete with their own miniature costumes.
 Uptown is the best location for families to use as their base during Mardi Gras.
-While there is no lack of excitement, the location is calmer than the celebrations held in the downtown area.
-St. Charles Avenue is a great spot for families to settle before the parades begin.
-St. Charles Avenue becomes one long block party as families set up elaborate camps with picnics and barbeques.
+While there is no lack of excitement, the location is calmer than the celebrations held in the downtown area and is a great spot for families to settle before the parades begin.
+The street becomes one long block party as families set up elaborate camps with picnics and barbeques.

 Families gravitate day and night to the tree lined neutral ground where the streetcars are replaced by children on ladders fashioned into sturdy high chairs designed for catching the beads thrown from floats, giving kids a leg up on taller parade-goers.

 The Sunday before Mardi Gras is particularly family oriented, with Thoth parading down Magazine Street and Bacchus rolling later in the afternoon.

-Blaine Kern's Mardi Gras World (1380 Port of New Orleans Place), open daily from 9:30 am to 4:30 pm, is a great way to catch a glimpse of the behind-the-scenes production of New Orleans' biggest party: Mardi Gras.
+Blaine Kern's Mardi Gras World, open daily from 9:30 am to 4:30 pm, is a great way to catch a glimpse of the behind-the-scenes production of New Orleans' biggest party.
 Children will delight in the tour of oversized paper maché floats and elaborate costumes.